neondatabase/website/content/docs/get-started-with-neon/query-with-neon-sql-editor.md

     For example, here's the schema for the `playing_with_neon` table we created above, using the meta-command `\d playing_with_neon`:

    ![metacommand example](/docs/get-started-with-neon/sql_editor_metacommand.png)

-### Benefits of Meta-Commands

-Meta-commands can significantly speed up your workflow by providing quick access to database schemas and other critical information without needing to write full SQL queries.
-They are especially useful for database management tasks, making it easier to handle administrative duties directly from the Neon Console.

 <NeedHelp/>